The Honorable William H. Frist, M.D.

 As a U.S. Senator representing Tennessee from 1994 -2006 (the first practicing physician elected to the Senate since 1928), Senator Frist served on both the Health (HELP) and the Finance Committees responsible for writing all health legislation.
 He was elected Majority Leader of the Senate, having served fewer total years in Congress than any person chosen to lead that body in history.
 His leadership was instrumental in the passage of the 2003 Medicare Modernization Act and the historic PEPFAR legislation that provided life-saving treatment globally to over 12 million people and reversed the spread of HIV/AIDS worldwide.
 He also held seats on the Foreign Relations Committee where he chaired the Subcommittee on Africa, the Commerce Committee, and the Banking Committee.
 He served six years with President Clinton and six years with President Bush.
 Honoring his pledge to serve just two terms, he left the Senate and his position as Majority Leader in 2006.

 Senator Frist annually has led medical mission trips to Africa and Haiti, and emergency response teams to disasters around the globe, including to Sri Lanka after the Indian Ocean Tsunami, Bangladesh, Sudan, New Orleans after Katrina, Haiti after the earthquake, and the horn of Africa.
-He is chairman of both Hope Through Healing Hands, which focuses on maternal and child health and global poverty, and SCORE, a statewide collaborative education reform organization that has helped propel Tennessee to prominence as a K12 education reform state.
+He is founder and chairman of Hope Through Healing Hands, a global health non-profit focused on maternal and child health and global poverty, SCORE, a statewide collaborative education reform organization that has helped propel Tennessee to prominence as a K12 education reform state, and community health collaborative NashvilleHealth.

 In 2019 he launched “A Second Opinion” podcast, which addresses challenging healthcare issues of today from three distinct vantage points: policy, medicine, and innovation.

 He is Co-Chair of the Health Project at the Bipartisan Policy Center, and co-founder of Aspire Health, the nation’s largest non-hospice community-based palliative care company.
-His board service includes the Robert Wood Johnson Foundation, The Nature Conservancy, and five publicly-traded companies: Select Medical, Teladoc Health, Smile Direct Club, Accolade, and GS Acquisitions Holdings Corp II.
-In addition he is a board member of Unitek (nursing and information technology), Aegis (lab), IDx (autonomous AI healthcare), MDSave (health consumerism), Cognosante (health information technology), BehaVR (virtual care), and CareBridge (long-term services and supports).
-His previous board service includes Princeton University, the Kaiser Family Foundation, the Smithsonian Institution, and AECOM (the largest engineering/architectural company in the world).
+His board service includes the Robert Wood Johnson Foundation, The Nature Conservancy, and publicly-traded companies Select Medical, Teladoc Health, Smile Direct Club, and GS Acquisitions Holdings Corp II.
+In addition he is a board member of Unitek (nursing and information technology), Aegis (lab), IDx (autonomous AI healthcare), MDSave (health consumerism), Cognosante (health information technology), BehaVR (virtual care), Monogram Health (kidney care), Main Street Health (rural health), and CareBridge (long-term services and supports).
+His previous board service includes Princeton University, the Kaiser Family Foundation, the Smithsonian Institution, Accolade, and AECOM (the largest engineering/architectural company in the world).
 He is a member of the advisory committee for global health at Harvard Medical School.

 Senator Frist is one of only two individuals to rank in the top ten of each of the five inaugural Modern Healthcare Magazine annual surveys of the most influential people in healthcare in the United States.